Wang-Even/Wang-Even/README.md

 ## 👋 About Me

-I am an algorithm engineer interested in **robot learning, reinforcement learning, world models, and embodied intelligence**.
+I am an undergraduate student in Shanghaijiaotong University majoring in Information Engineering now.My interests focus on **robot learning, reinforcement learning, world models, and embodied intelligence**.

 My work focuses on building agents that can perceive, model, plan, and act in complex environments.
 I am especially interested in hierarchical robot control systems, Dreamer-style world models, video-enhanced offline reinforcement learning, and sim-to-real deployment for humanoid robots.